soapbox-pub/rebased/docs/installation/freebsd_en.md

 ## Conclusion

 Restart nginx with `# /etc/rc.d/nginx restart` and you should be up and running.

-If you need further help, contact niaa on freenode.

 Make sure your time is in sync, or other instances will receive your posts with incorrect timestamps.
 You should have ntpd running.